clbarnes/frame_annotator/README.md

 optional arguments:
-  -h, --help            show this help message and exit --write_config WRITE_CONFIG
+  -h, --help            show this help message and exit --write_config WRITE_CONFIG, -w WRITE_CONFIG
                         Write back the complete config to a file at this path, then exit --outfile OUTFILE, -o OUTFILE
                         Path to CSV for loading/saving.
 If no path is selected when you save, a file dialog will open.
+  --config CONFIG, -c CONFIG
-  --config CONFIG       Path to TOML file for config --fps FPS             Maximum frames per second; default 30 --cache CACHE         Approximately how many frames to cache (increase if reading over a network and you have lots of RAM); default 500
+                        Path to TOML file for config --fps FPS, -f FPS     Maximum frames per second; default 30 --cache CACHE, -n CACHE
+                        Number of frames to cache (increase if reading over a network and you have lots of RAM); default 500 --threads THREADS, -t THREADS
-  --threads THREADS     number of threads to use for reading file (increase if reading over a network); default 3 --keys KEYS           Optional mappings from event name to key, in the format "w=forward,a=left,s=back,d=right" --flipx               Flip image in x
+                        number of threads to use for reading file (increase if reading over a network); default 3 --keys KEYS, -k KEYS  Optional mappings from event name to key, in the format "w=forward,a=left,s=back,d=right" --flipx, -x           Flip image in x
-  --flipy               Flip image in y
+  --flipy, -y           Flip image in y
+  --rotate ROTATE, -r ROTATE
-  --rotate ROTATE       Rotate image (degrees counterclockwise; applied after flipping)
+                        Rotate image (degrees counterclockwise; applied after flipping) --version, -v         Print the version and then exit

 Playback
 ========